top of page

 PREPRINTS & WORKING PAPERS

 Harris, R. L., Alian, O., Klonicki, E., Treude, T., and Girguis, P. R. in prep.
-Prolific anaerobic oxidation of methane from metalliferous hydrothermal sulfides at Ringvent, North Guaymas Basin.
+Anaerobic Oxidation of Methane in a Deep-Sea Metalliferous Hydrothermal Sulfide Chimney from the Ringvent System, Northern Guaymas Basin.

 Schuerger, A. C., Harris, R. L., et al., in prep.
 Geochemistries of diverse Mars analog soils can boost or inhibit methane production at low-temperatures.